drozdenko/keys/README.md

 # Monterail team members public keys

 File name should be the same as github username.
-At the end of the kye please put you monterail email address.
+At the end of the key please put your Monterail email address.

 ## Usage: